Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \subsubsection{Communication adaptive historical information}

-The input of the prediction model is \textit{communication adaptive historical information}, which is obtained by fusing messages from different nodes at each past timestep with Spatial Attentive Feature Fusion(SAFF) model.
+The input of the prediction model is \textit{communication adaptive historical information}, which is obtained by fusing messages from different nodes at each past timestep with SAFF model, shown in Figure~\ref{fig:mask}.
 In this part, we first introduce the proposed SAFF model, whose functionality is to attentively fuse features with different communication interruption conditions, and then we get the \textit{communication adaptive historical information}.
+Note that the SAFF model is not only used to generate historical information but also used to achieve feature fusion at all timesteps.

-Since multiple cooperation nodes have distinct locations and views, the features of various nodes capture information of different spatial areas.
-So different spatial cells of the features have different importance to the ego node.
-To obtain the most reliable information, we need to give various weights to different spatial cells to strengthen the informative cells and suppress unnecessary and noisy cells during the fusion stage.
-To calculate the weight, we concatenate the ego feature $\mathbf{F}_{i}^{(t)}$ with each feature from neighbour node $a_j$, $\mathbf{F}_{j \to i}^{(t)}$, along the channel dimension and use multiple 1 × 1 convolutional layers to gradually reduce the number of the channel to 1.
+The functionality of SAFF model is to fuse features according to the spatial attention of each feature.
+As different cooperation nodes have distinct locations and views, the features from these nodes inherently take information from diverse spatial regions.
+Consequently, different spatial cells within these features hold distinct levels of significance to the ego node.
+In pursuit of acquiring the most dependable information, it becomes imperative to assign diverse weights to different spatial cells.
+The SAFF model serves to amplify the informative cells while simultaneously attenuating the irrelevant and noisy cells during the fusion process.
+The details of SAFF model are introduced in the following.

+Given the ego feature $\mathbf{F}_{i}^{(t)}$ and neighbor features $\mathbf{F}_{j \to i}^{(t)}$, SAFF model first computes the spatial attention weight of each feature and then fuse them according to the weight.
+To compute the weight, we concatenate the ego feature $\mathbf{F}_{i}^{(t)}$ with each feature from neighbor node $a_j$, $\mathbf{F}_{j \to i}^{(t)}$, along the channel dimension and use multiple 1 × 1 convolutional layers to progressively reduce the number of channels to 1.
 The above calculation process is denoted by $f_{\mathrm{mask}}$.
-And we apply a softmax function at each pixel of all features to get a spatial mask $\mathbf{M}_{j}^{(t)}$ of each feature $\mathbf{F}_{j}^{(t)}$, that is, for all $ j \in \{i, c_i\} \cup \mathcal{R}_{i}^{(t)}$.
+Following this, we apply a softmax function to every pixel over all features, resulting in the generation of a spatial mask, i.e. the spatial attention weight $\mathbf{M}_{j}^{(t)}$ of each feature $\mathbf{F}_{j}^{(t)}$.
+That is,

+for all $ j \in \{i, c_i\} \cup \mathcal{R}_{i}^{(t)}$.
+The multiple 1 × 1 convolutional layers are used to capture the most informative region for the ego node from the concatenation of the cooperation feature and the ego feature, and the softmax function is used to output normalized weights for feature fusion.